enkidevs/curriculum/python/core/is-your-python-healthy/built-in-exceptions.md

 - `RuntimeError`     : raised when a generated error does not fall into any of the above categories.

 ---
-## Footnotes

-[1:AssertionError]
-An AssertionError is an error generated for something that was thought to be impossible to happen.
-Usually, it is thrown because of a programming error.

----
 ## Practice

 If we use an undefined variable, what type of exception will the parser rise?
 ???

 * `NameError`
 * `UnboundLocalError`